ChouaibHamek/goalz_api/README.md

 python -m test.<test_file>
 ```

-in which the placeholder is replaced with the name of the file without the '.py' extension
+where the placeholder <test_file> is replaced with the name of the file without the '.py' extension